AdobeDocs/workfront.en/help/review-and-approve-work/proofing/proofing-overview/proof-security-overview.md

 # Proof security overview

-You can add extra security measures to `proofs`.
+You can add extra security measures to proofs.

 ## Login required